Alisson Becker: 2018–19: The 2018 FIFA World Cup and the 2019 Copa América

-In May 2018, Becker was selected in the final 23-man squad for the 2018 World Cup in Russia.
+In May 2018, Alisson was selected in the final 23-man squad for the 2018 World Cup in Russia.
 He was ever-present as Brazil made it to the quarter-finals before being knocked out by Belgium.

 In May 2019, he was included by manager Tite in Brazil's 23-man squad for the 2019 Copa América on home soil.
 Throughout the tournament, he only conceded one goal in six matches, as Brazil went on to win the title.
-The only match in which Becker failed to keep a clean sheet was the 3–1 final victory against Peru on 7 July, at the Maracanã Stadium, in which he was beaten by a Paolo Guerrero penalty.
-Following the tournament, Becker was honoured with the Best Goalkeeper Award for his performances.
+The only match in which Alisson failed to keep a clean sheet was the 3–1 final victory against Peru on 7 July, at the Maracanã Stadium, in which he was beaten by a Paolo Guerrero penalty.
+Following the tournament, Alisson was honoured with the Best Goalkeeper Award for his performances.

 2021: The 2021 Copa América

 On 13 June 2021, he started in Brazil's opening match of the 2021 Copa América on home soil, keeping a clean sheet in a 3–0 win over Venezuela.
 He was an unused substitute in his nation's 1–0 defeat to rivals Argentina in the final on 10 July, with Ederson starting in his place.